hhaeri/Interpreting_Image_Classifiers/README.md

 to initialize VisionExplainer, we need to set the following parameters:

-* explainers: The names of the explainers to apply, e.g., [“lime”, “ig”, “ce”].
+* explainers: The names of the explainers to apply, e.g., [“lime”, “ig”, “shap”].

 * model: The ML model to explain, e.g., a scikit-learn model, a tensorflow model, a pytorch model or a black-box prediction function.